 The rural, pastoral views and incredible apple varieties at Hollin Farms in Delaplane, Virginia make this beautiful farm feel like a hidden gem!
 Not only do they have delicious, abundant pick-your-own apples and veggies throughout autumn, they even have dig-your-own peanuts!

 This lovely hillside farm sits atop a beautiful slope of the Blue Ridge Mountains, next to Sky Meadows State Park.
 (It’s a fourth-generation family farm.)
 Here, a sunflower border bookends an upper and lower orchard that each grow different varieties of apples on site.
 Be sure to check out both levels!

 Go here if you want to pick rare apple varieties like Gold Rush, Arkansas Black, Aztec Fuji, Enterprise, and Cameo apples as well as storied local varieties like Winesap and Albemarle Pippin (<– my personal favorite!).
-They also grow classics like Granny Smith, Pink Lady, Rome, and Braeburn.
+They also grow classics like Granny Smith, Pink Lady, Fuji, Rome, and Braeburn.